Free no-obligation site survey · Nationwide coverage Contact Us

 The best time of year for brickwork repairs

-Mortar needs reasonable conditions to cure properly.
-Frost can ruin fresh pointing before it has gained strength, while hot, drying winds in high summer can pull moisture out of a joint too quickly and weaken it.
-Spring and autumn often offer the kindest conditions, though experienced contractors work through much of the year using protection and curing measures where the forecast demands it, which is why the programme is set against conditions, not just dates.
+Mortar needs reasonable conditions to cure.
+Frost can ruin fresh pointing before it gains strength, while hot, drying winds in high summer pull moisture out of a joint too fast and weaken it.
+Spring and autumn often give the kindest conditions, though experienced contractors work through much of the year using protection and curing measures where the forecast demands, which is why the programme is set against conditions, not just dates.

-There is also a strong case for repairing before winter rather than after it.
-Freeze-thaw action is what turns small defects into spalled faces and loose joints, so open joints and cracked bricks repaired in autumn are protected through the months that do the most damage.
-Surveys can be carried out in any season, so the assessment never needs to wait on the weather even if the repair does.
+There is a strong case for repairing before winter rather than after it.
+Freeze-thaw is what turns small defects into spalled faces and loose joints, so open joints and cracked bricks repaired in autumn are protected through the months that do the most damage.
+Surveys run in any season, so the assessment never waits on the weather even if the repair does.

 Common questions